julianreul/mode_behave/README.rst

    (The standard deviation can be calculated from a k-fold cross-validation.)
    Alternatively, the parameter space can be defined via the absolute values of the parameters.
-Let the number of classes, i.e. the granularity of the discrete parameter space, be determined by the maximum number of classes, specified during initialization.
+Let the number of classes, i.e. the granularity of the discrete parameter space, be determined by the maximum number of classes, specified during model initialization.
 3. Estimate the optimal share for each class in the discrete parameter space with an expectation-maximization (EM) algorithm. (see Train, 2009)
 4. In order to speed up the estimation procedure and to handle memory-issues,